marg51/foul/README.md

   - Errors are linked to a session via cookie
   - we can specify a stack trace, so that we can find the exact file where the error occured
   - we could link to a route via cookie

+#### POST /create-timing

+>
+- a timing can report any duration an event took — from a http query to how long the user took to fill in the form

+- `name:String` name of the event.
+Could be an URL, or the name of a form, etc.
+- `type:String` what category is it.
+Could be HTTP, route, user interaction, etc.
+- `message:String` a humanised name + string. ie "loading of the page http://example.com/api/"
+- `duration:Integer` time elapsed in **ms**.